Prem Sahgal: Life

 Sahgal was educated at the Central Model High School and Government College, Lahore.

 In 1936, he passed the military entrance exam and went to the Indian Military Academy at Dehradun.
 He was commissioned as a second lieutenant on the Special List published on 1 February 1939 and was attached to the 2nd Battalion of the Argyll and Sutherland Highlanders, then stationed at Secunderabad.
 He joined that battalion on 24 February 1939 and remained there for a year.
 That battalion was posted to Singapore in August 1939, in anticipation of war, but Sahgal was transferred to the 1st Battalion, West Yorkshire Regiment, which remained in a peace station.

 After one year of service, Sahgal took a one month leave and spent time with his family in Lahore.
 Upon his return, he was posted to the 5th Battalion of the 10th Baluch Regiment, stationed at Peshawar on the North West Frontier, relatively close to his family and far from the theatres of war.
 Shortly afterwards, on 30 April 1940, Sahgal was promoted to the rank of lieutenant.
 He volunteered to be transferred to the 2/10th Baluch Regiment as they were short of officers.
 In October 1940, he reported to the 2nd Battalion at Bareilly near Delhi, in the then United Provinces.
 That regiment sailed for Singapore on 28 October 1940 and landed there on 11 November 1940.
 By December 1941, Sahgal was promoted acting captain in the 2/10th Baluch Regiment of the British Indian Army and fought against Japanese forces in Malaya.
 He served with distinction before being made a prisoner of war in February 1942.

 Indian National Army

-As a prisoner, Sahgal was invited to fight for Japan’s proxy - the Indian National Army.
+As a prisoner, Sahgal was invited to fight for Japan's proxy - the Indian National Army.
 He joined the Indian National Army (INA) of Subhas Chandra Bose and took up arms against his former colleagues in the British Indian Army.
 He served as the commander of the 2nd Division, led the 2nd Infantry Regiment at Popa against Messervy's 17th Indian Division during the latter half of the Burma Campaign before surrendering to the British forces.
-During his stint with the INA, Sahgal came into contact with Lakshmi Swaminadhan, whom he later married.
+During his stint with the INA, Sahgal came into contact with Lakshmi Swaminathan, whom he later married.